 - Set the library path environment variable to make sure that your machine uses the correct ODBC driver manager.
-For more information, see Specifying ODBC Driver Managers on Non-Windows Machines on page 22. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
-For more information, see Specifying the Locations of the Driver Configuration Files on page 23.
+For more information, see Specifying ODBC Driver Managers on Non-Windows Machines on page 24. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
+For more information, see Specifying the Locations of the Driver Configuration Files on page 25.

 After configuring the ODBC driver manager, you can configure a connection and access your data store through the driver.
-For more information, see Configuring ODBC Connections on a Non-Windows Machine on page 25.